zhenjiao/openlocTest/loc/fr/articles/powershell-azure-resource-manager.md

 The account settings expire, so you need to refresh them occasionally.
 To refresh the account settings, run **Add-AzureAccount** again.

->[AZURE.
-REMARQUE] The AzureResourceManager module requires Add-AzureAccount.
+>[AZURE.NOTE] The AzureResourceManager module requires Add-AzureAccount.
 A Publish Settings file is not sufficient.

 ### Step 2: Select a gallery template